80 Simple Elf Ideas For Toddlers

 As the holiday season approaches, the excitement of welcoming our little elf back from the North Pole is palpable in homes with little kids.

-If you’re a parent looking to create simple yet fun Elf on the Shelf ideas for your toddlers, you’re in the right place.
+If you’re a parent looking to create simple yet fun Elf ideas for your toddlers, you’re in the right place.

 Last year, you might have found yourself scrambling for last-minute elf ideas or trying to create an elaborate scene with wrapping paper and lights.